psychoanalyze/psychoanalyze/docs/index.md

     - Upload your own dataset according to the specified schema and observe model fits.

 ## Notebooks
-For a more hands-on experience with PsychoAnalyze, follow our [notebook tutorial](notebooks.md).
+For a more hands-on experience with PsychoAnalyze, enjoy our [notebook tutorial](notebooks/tutorial.ipynb).

 ## Python Package